AdobeDocs/experience-manager-cloud-service.en/help/assets/download-assets-content-hub.md

 ### Multi Download {#multi-download}

 1. Select the assets and click ![download](/help/assets/assets/download-icon.svg) from the top rail.
 The dialog box that displays depends on whether the download list includes expired assets or only non-expired assets. <br/>
-**Download expired assets dialog box:** This dialog box displays the expired assets' preview along with their expiry date on the left pane and the expired assets' count out of total selected on the right pane.
+**Download expired assets dialog box:** This dialog box displays the expired assets' preview along with their expiry date in the left pane.
+The expired assets' count out of total selected displays in the right pane.
 Click **Proceed with all assets** to download expired assets with other assets (if present).
 The Download assets dialog box displays.
-See [Download assets dialog box](#Download-asset-dialog-box) to proceed further.
+See the [Download assets dialog box](#Download-asset-dialog-box) to proceed further.

     >[!NOTE]
     >